netxms/netxms-doc/admin/appendix.rst

    * - EnableSubagentAutoload
      - Enable (yes) or disable (no) automatic loading of subagent(s) depending on the platform on which the agent is running.
      - yes
+   * - EnableSyslogProxy
+     - Enable (yes) or disable (no) Syslog proxy functionality.
+     - no
+   * - EnableTCPProxy
+     - Enable TCP proxy functionality that allows to forward TCP connections inside the connection between |product_name| server and agent.
+       An example utility called TcpProxyApp that forwards local ports is provided.
+     - no
    * - EnableWatchdog
      - Enable (yes) or disable (no) automatic agent restart in case of unexpected shutdown.
      - no
    * - ExecTimeout
      - Timeout in milliseconds for external metric execution.
      - 2000
+   * - ExternalList
+     - Add list handled by external command.
+To add multiple parameters, you should use multiple``ExternalList`` entries.
+     - No defaults
    * - ExternalMasterAgent
      - ID that is checked when external subagent connects to master agent.
 Should have same value as ``ExternalSubagent`` parameter in external subagent configuration file.
-     - No defaults
-   * - ExternalList
-     - Add list handled by external command.
-To add multiple parameters, you should use multiple``ExternalList`` entries.
      - No defaults
    * - ExternalParameter
      - Adds metric handled by external command.
 To add multiple parameters, you should use multiple ``ExternalParameter`` entries.